-In the current study, even though there were 29 representative colonies isolated on 2216E agar plates from the diseased post-larval abalone sampled during the disease outbreak in July 2010 in Shanwei, only strain 21 was predominant on the agar plates.
+In the current study, even though there were 29 representative colonies isolated on 2216E agar plates from the diseased post-larval abalone sampled during the disease outbreak in July 2010 in Shanwei, Guangdong Province, only strain 21 was predominant on the agar plates.
 Live bacterial challenge tests also revealed that only strain 21 was highly virulent to post-larvae as judged by the criteria of Mittal et al. (1980).

 Among the other isolates, 3 were weakly virulent and the rest 25 were a-virulent.

 This suggests that post-larval abalone is more susceptible to strain 21 than its counterparts (LD50 values are between 2.3×10^6 and 1.5×10^9).
+And it further supports the notion that "The abundance of one dominant type of bacterium in recently dead abalone implicated this bacterium in their mortality", as stated by Nicolas et al. (2002).

 Strain 21 was Gram-negative rods, obligate aerobic, oxidase-positive and could utilize malate, succinate, citrate and galactose for growth.
-On the basis of these biochemical characteristics (Table 2) and comparison with the API 20E results of the reference strain DSM 7028^T (=ATCC 27123^T), strain 21 was confirmed to be O. doudoroffii.
+On the basis of these biochemical characteristics (Table 2) and comparison with the API 20E results of the reference strain DSM 7028^T (=ATCC 27123^T), strain 21 was confirmed to be Oceanomonas doudoroffii.
 The results of the 16S rDNA sequencing revealed that strain 21 shared 99% similarity with the type strain of O. doudoroffii viz. strain Bry (ATCC 27123^T, accession number AB019390).
 Strain 21 may therefore be considered as O. doudoroffii.
 Phylogenetic analysis based on the nearly complete 16S rRNA gene sequence of strain 21 indicated that O. doudoroffii ATCC 27123T and O. baumannii ATCC 700832T(Geoffrey et al., 2001)were its closest phylogenetic neighbors.
 Oceanisphaera litoralis DSM 15406T(Ivanova et al., 2005), Tolumonas auensis DSM 9187T(Fischer et al., 1996) and the genus Aeromonas were more distantly related.
 This relationship is displayed in the 16S rRNA gene sequence dendrogram based on the additive treeing algorithm of DeSoete (1983)(Fig. 1).